 Constituent membership in OSAC is not limited to businesses but includes U.S.-based academic institutions, faith-based organizations, and nongovernmental organizations.
 OSAC now serves more than 5,500 U.S.-based private organizations with more than 22,000 individual users.

 OSAC represents organizations, not individuals, however.
 The work of OSAC compliments the State Department’s Bureau of Consular Affairs which is responsible for the welfare and protection of U.S. citizens abroad.
-Where Consular Affairs’ messages are aimed at U.S. citizens, OSAC serves U.S. organizations and their staff, regardless of their nationality.
+Where Consular Affairs’ messages are aimed at U.S. citizens, OSAC serves U.S. organizations and their staff, regardless of nationality.

 While OSAC counts on the participation of its individual users, it defines membership in organizational terms.
 OSAC pulls information from intelligence sources when practicable, but a good deal of the work OSAC analysts do emanates from publicly available sources.